The Wizarding World of Harry Potter (Universal Orlando Resort): Diagon Alley at Universal Studios Florida

-Ministry of Magic
+Ministry of Magic at Epic Universe

-The Wizarding World of Harry Potter - Ministry of Magic takes place in 1920s wizarding Paris from the Fantastic Beasts films as well as the 1990s British Ministry of Magic.
+The Wizarding World of Harry Potter - Ministry of Magic takes place in 1920s 'Place Cachée' (French for 'Hidden Place'), the French version of Diagon Alley from the Fantastic Beasts films.
 The land has one ride and a theatrical stage show.
-The flagship ride, Harry Potter and the Battle at the Ministry, brings riders to the British Ministry of Magic via the Floo network, where they become involved in the trial of Dolores Umbridge.
+The flagship ride, Harry Potter and the Battle at the Ministry, brings riders to the 1990s British Ministry of Magic via the Floo network and a time turner, where they become involved in the trial of Dolores Umbridge.
 The ride vehicle and mechanisms are similar to The Amazing Adventures of Spider-Man and Transformers: The Ride – 3D at the existing Universal Orlando parks, sitting atop a scissor lift, in addition to other traditional dark ride elements.

-The stage show, Le Cirque Arcanus, involves a ringmaster stealing Newt Scamander’s suitcase full of magical creatures in order to bring his circus back to its former glory.
+The stage show, Le Cirque Arcanus, involves a ringmaster stealing Newt Scamander's suitcase full of magical creatures in order to bring his circus back to its former glory.
 The show involves live performers, puppetry, special effects, and more.